Weak* solutions I: A new perspective on solutions to systems of conservation laws: Introduction

+in a natural sense, for appropriately interpreted time derivative $u'$ and flux $F(u)$.
+That is, we view the problem as a time evolution, treating space using the relation between the test function space $X$ and its dual $X^*$, while for time we use the usual test functions $C_c^\infty(0,T)$.
+We note that weak solutions, defined by \eqref{weak}, make no distinction between time and space.

 In light of our second observation above, we regard the assumption of strong measurability, in which $u:[0,T]\to X^*$ is measurable, as being too strong for our purposes.
 Instead, we prefer to use the concept of weak* measurability, so that the scalar function $\<u,\alpha\>:[0,t]\to \RR$ is measurable for each $\alpha\in X$.
-The appropriate notion of integration in this case is the Gelfand integral, denoted $\wint_{E} u$, with $E$ measurable, which is essentially defined by the relations
+The appropriate notion of integration in this case is the Gelfand integral, denoted $\wint_{E} u(t) \, dt$, with $E \in \BB([0,T])$ measurable, which is essentially defined by the condition

+for all spatial test functions $\alpha\in X$.
+In fact, in order to make sense of the solution $u(t)$ as a measure, we are required to use the Gelfand integral rather than the Bochner integral.

 Although the Gelfand integral goes back to the 1930's, to the authors' knowledge it has not been extensively studied.
-In this paper we recall the Gelfand integral and develop the calculus thereof, including appropriate versions of the Fundamental Theorem of Calculus and integration by parts formula.
-We then develop a related notion of Gelfand weak (G-weak) derivative, and introduce the space $W^{1,q}_{w*}(0,T;X^*)$ as the analogue of the usual space $W^{1,q}$ of weakly differentiable functions.
-For this purpose we employ the space of weak* measurable maps $L^q_{w*}(0,T; X)$, the dual of $L^{q'}(0,T;X)$.
+In this paper we recall the Gelfand integral and develop the calculus thereof, including appropriate versions of the Fundamental Theorem of Calculus and an integration by parts formula.
+We then develop a related notion of Gelfand weak (G-weak) derivative, and introduce the space $W^{1,q}_{w*}(0,T;X^*)$ as the analogue of the usual space $W^{1,q}$ of weakly differentiable functions; in particular, our analysis shows that functions from $W^{1,q}_{w*}(0,T;X^*)$ have absolutely continuous representatives with weak derivatives in the space of weak* measurable maps $L^q_{w*}(0,T; X^*)$, the dual of $L^{q'}(0,T;X)$.

 Having developed the calculus of the Gelfand integral, we define the notion of weak* solution.
-Here weak* refers to the target space rather than any type of convergence, and indeed (locally bounded) weak* solutions are more restrictive than the usual weak solutions.
+Here weak* refers to the target space rather than any type of convergence.
+Suppose that the initial data for \eqref{cl} is $u^0 \in X^*$.
+We say that the function $u \in W^{1,q}_{w*}\big(0,T; X^*\big)$ is a \emph{weak* solution} to \eqref{cl}, if